markryall/chicanery/README.md

 # Chicanery

-This is a gem to trigger any kind of action in response to an interesting event in a software development project (such as build server events, commit events, deployment events, etc.).
+This is a command line tool to trigger any kind of action in response to any interesting event in a software development project (such as build server events, commit events, deployment events, etc.).

+This is intended to run unattended on a server and is not really intended for local notifications on a developer's machine.
+If this is what you're looking for, take a look at (build reactor)[https://github.com/AdamNowotny/BuildReactor] instead.

+Any kind of action can be taken in response to these events - playing a sound, announcement in an irc session, firing a projectile at a developer, emitting an odour etc.

-State is persisted between executions so that it can be run as a simple polling process or can be scheduled to run regularly with crontab.
+State is persisted between executions so that it be scheduled to run regularly with crontab or it can simply be run as a long polling process.

 ## Installation